Budapestby VisitCity Guides

 Buda Castle Labyrinth

-Beneath the iconic Buda Castle lies an extensive network of caves and tunnels rich in both geological significance and human history.
-The Labyrinth offers guided tours lasting 45 to 90 minutes, exploring passages that have served as medieval cellars, bomb shelters, Turkish harems, and World War II hospitals.
+Under Buda Castle there's this huge network of caves and tunnels with crazy history.
+The Labyrinth tours last 45 to 90 minutes and take you through passages that were medieval cellars, bomb shelters, Turkish harems, and World War II hospitals.

 Medieval stone archways and corridors illuminated by atmospheric lighting in underground tunnel system